2021 AMC 10B Spring Problems

 10.

 An inverted cone with base radius and height is full of water.
-The water is poured into a tall cylinder whose horizontal base has radius of What is the height in centimeters of the water in the cylinder?
+The water is poured into a tall cylinder whose horizontal base has a radius of What is the height in centimeters of the water in the cylinder?

 11.